 However, as a long-time Adobe Lightroom user, I could not get used to further editing my images with PhotoLab 4.
 I miss the database module, the ability to work with my add-ons and PhotoLab 4 is also much slower than Lightroom.
 Furthermore, many cameras and lenses are not supported in PhotoLab 4.

 I therefore use PhotoLab 4 exclusively for denoising problematic high-ISO images, while I continue to edit all other images with Lightroom Classic.
 I export the problematic images from Lightroom to PhotoLab 4, denoise them with DeepPRIME and export the DNG back to Lightroom with the option “Export as DNG (Noise reduction & optical corrections only)”.
-The previous settings from Lightroom are applied to the DNG file, including the noise reduction preset in Lightroom, which I then switch off completely.

 Everything else (exposure and color corrections, cropping, tagging, etc.) is done in my usual Lightroom editing steps.
 But even if I only use noise reduction, the results have convinced me so much that I have bought DxO PhotoLab 4 just for this purpose, although I don’t use the other functions at all.